 Freud saw the mind as consisting of three elements:

-- Id: The id is part of the unconscious and is the primal part of the mind that is focused on seeking pleasure.
+- Id: The id is part of the unconscious and is the primal part of the mind focused on seeking pleasure.
 Consequences are of no matter to the id.

 - Ego: The ego is focused on self-preservation, and constrains the id in order to achieve balance between pleasure and pain.

-- Superego: The superego develops around the age of 4 or 5 and acts as the conscience, applying moral principles and differentiating right from wrong.
+- Superego: The superego develops around the age of 4 or 5.
+It acts as the conscience, applying moral principles and differentiating right from wrong.
 Freud divided the superego into two parts, consciousness and the ideal self.

 Freud was a great believer in the power of the unconscious.
-He also believed that almost everything somehow ties back to sexual drives and how these come bursting forth from the unconscious.
+He also believed that nearly everything ties back to sexual drives and comes bursting forth from the unconscious.

 Stages of psychosexual development